 On October 17, 2018, the Cannabis Act came into effect.
 The Cannabis Act allows individuals over the age of 18 to legally purchase, process and cultivate limited amounts of cannabis for recreational use in Canada, subject to provincial and territorial age restrictions which may increase the age of purchase in the province or territory.
-As a result, individuals who rely upon the medical cannabis market to supply their medical cannabis and cannabis-based products may cease this reliance, and instead turn to the recreational cannabis products in relation to similar recreational cannabis products, the amount of active ingredients in medical cannabis products in relation to similar recreational cannabis products, the types of cannabis products available to adult users and limitations on access to recreational cannabis that has been enacted by the individual provinces and territories of Canada.
+As a result, individuals who rely upon the medical cannabis market to supply their medical cannabis and cannabis-based products may cease this reliance, and instead turn to the recreational cannabis market to supply their cannabis and cannabis-based products.
+Factors that will influence this decision include the price of medical cannabis products in relation to similar recreational cannabis products, the amount of active ingredients in medical cannabis products in relation to similar recreational cannabis products, the types of cannabis products available to adult users and limitations on access to recreational cannabis products imposed by the regulations under the Cannabis Act and the legislation governing the distribution and sale of cannabis that has been enacted by the individual provinces and territories of Canada.
 The impact of the legalization of recreational cannabis in Canada on the medical cannabis market is uncertain, and while we cannot predict its impact on our sales and revenue prospects, it may be adverse.